driejp/MyPortfolio/README.md

 # Welcome to My Data Analytics Portfolio
 Hello!
-I’m a passionate data analyst with hands-on experience in SQL, predictive analytics, machine learning, and natural language processing (NLP).
+I’m a passionate, up-and-coming data analyst with hands-on experience in SQL, predictive analytics, machine learning, and natural language processing (NLP).
 My work focuses on using data-driven insights to address complex health and clinical challenges.
 Here’s a brief overview of my experience and the projects I’ve worked on during my time at Morehouse School of Medicine.

 # About Me
 I hold a background in data analytics and have developed skills in transforming raw data into meaningful insights that drive impactful decisions.
 At Morehouse, I had the opportunity to work with healthcare datasets, leveraging advanced analytical techniques to address health-related issues and optimize patient outcomes.